Have you performed pen testing lately?

 The Client Access toolbar contains mechanisms for file retrieval.
 This is an easy way for users to exploit their object authority by downloading files or displaying them on screen.

-Whether you're a Network Security user or not, penetration testing can be a valuable strategy for ensuring your business's sensitive data is safe from attackers.
+Whether you're a Exit Point Manager for IBM i user or not, penetration testing can be a valuable strategy for ensuring your business's sensitive data is safe from attackers.
 While it's a requirement for organizations affected by PCI DSS, pen testing is beneficial for anyone who wants to know where the system vulnerabilities are before cyberattackers find them.
 To learn more about the testing process, contact our team of security professionals today >